pratjz/pratjz/README.md

 ### 👋 Hi, I am Prateek

-- I’m a Lead Researcher Quantum AI at Fractal Analytics India.
-I earned my Masters in quantum computation and quantum information at the Universidad Politécnica de Madrid.
-- 👀 I am an inquisitive person with lifelong passion for Science.
+- 👀 An inquisitive person with lifelong passion for Science.
 Currently focusing & researching with Quantum Computing Technologies & Algorithms, Focusing on intersection of Quantum Computing & Artificial Intelligence.
-- ✨ It is fascinating to ponder on the greatest questions of our age and catch a glimpse of how the world would look like in the future.
+- ✨ It is fascinating to ponder on greatest questions of our age and catch a glimpse of how the world would look like in the future.
 - 📝 Researching & working with Quantum Computing AI & ML algorithms & architectures.
-- 🔭 I'm currently building a framework for Quantum machine Learning for Life Sciences & Finance Industry.
+- 🔭 Building a framework for Quantum machine Learning for Life Sciences & Finance Industry.
 - Designed complex Analytics, AI/ML Solutions, lead, worked with highly engaged cross functional teams.